 This mode multiplies the luminosity of the base color by the blend color.
 The result is an overall darker and more intense effect.
-Multiply can produce many different levels of darkening depending on the luminosity of the blend layer.
-It’s perfect for darkening images or creating shadows.
+Multiply produces different levels of darkening depending on the luminosity of the blend layer.
+Multiply is perfect for darkening images or creating shadows.

 This mode does not blend pixels, but compares the base and blend colors, and keeps the darker of the two.
 If the blend layer and the base layer color are the same, Darken makes no change.

 Color Burn is a mode designed to mimic the use of the burn tool used to darken images in traditional photography.
-It increases the contrast between the base and blend colors resulting in more highly saturated mid-tones and reduced highlights, and an overall darker result than Multiply.
+It increases the contrast between the base and blend colors.
+This results in higher mid-tone saturation and reduced highlights.
+Color Burn usually produces a darker result than Multiply.

-Linear Burn decreases the brightness of the base color based on the value of the blend color for a result that is darker than Multiply but less saturated than Color Burn.
+Linear Burn decreases the brightness of the base color based on the value of the blend color.
+This gives a result that is darker than Multiply but less saturated than Color Burn.
 It produces more contrast in darker colors than other Blend Modes.

 This mode does not blend pixels, but compares the base and blend colors, and keeps the brightest of the two.
 If the blend and base colors are the same, Lighten makes no change.

-Screen produces different levels of brightening depending on the luminosity values of the blend layer, making it an ideal Blending Mode for brightening images or creating highlights.
+Screen produces different levels of brightening depending on the luminosity values of the blend layer.
+This makes it an ideal Blending Mode for brightening images or creating highlights.

-Based on the dodge tool used to brighten images in traditional photography, Color Dodge creates a brighter effect than Screen by decreasing the contrast between base and blend colors, resulting in saturated mid-tones and blown-out highlights.
+Color Dodge is based on the dodge tool used to brighten images in traditional photography.
+It creates a brighter effect than Screen by decreasing the contrast between base and blend colors.
+This results in saturated mid-tones and blown-out highlights.

-Similar to Screen or Color Dodge, Add produces even stronger results.
-It looks at the color information in each channel and brightens the base color to reflect the blend color by increasing the brightness.
+Much like Screen or Color Dodge, Add will produce and even stronger results.
+It looks at the color information in each channel and brightens the base color.
+Add does this to reflect the blend color by increasing the brightness.

-Overlay works like a combination of Multiply and Screen, both lightening and darkening images by shifting the mid-tones.
-Dark blend colors shift the mid-tones to darker colors, and light tones shift the mid-tones to brighter colors.
+Overlay works like a combination of Multiply and Screen.
+It both lightens and darkens images by shifting the mid-tones.
+Dark blend colors shift the mid-tones to darker colors.
+Light tones shift the mid-tones to brighter colors.

-A gentler version of Overlay, Soft Light applies subtle darkening or lightening effects based on luminance values, achieving a similar result without the harsh contrast.
+Soft Light is like a gentler version of Overlay.
+It applies subtle darkening or lightening effects based on luminance values.
+This achieves a similar result to Overlay minus the harsh contrast.

-As a combination of the Multiply and Screen Blending Modes, Hard Light uses the brightness values of the Blend layer to make its calculations, where Overlay uses the base layer.
-The results with Hard Light tend to be intense.
+Hard Light is a combination of Multiply and Screen.
+It uses the brightness values of the Blend layer to make its calculations.
+Results with Hard Light tend to be more intense.
 As with all Blend Modes, reducing the layer’s opacity will soften the result.

 Vivid Light is an extreme version of Overlay and Soft Light.
-Anything darker than 50% gray is darkened, and anything lighter than 50% gray is lightened.
+Anything darker than 50% gray is darkened.
+Anything lighter than 50% gray is lightened.
 Like Hard Light, it can produce very strong results, and may work best with reduced opacity.

-Another Blend Mode that produces very strong results, Linear Light combines Dodge effects on lighter pixels with Burn effects on darker pixels.
-It can also benefit from reduced opacity.
+Another Blend Mode that produces very strong results.
+Linear Light combines Dodge effects on lighter pixels with Burn effects on darker pixels.
+Its results may also work better with a little reduced opacity.

-An extreme Blend Mode, Pin Light performs Darken and Lighten simultaneously, creating a patchy result with all mid-tones removed.
+An extreme Blend Mode, Pin Light performs Darken and Lighten simultaneously.
+This creates a patchy result with all mid-tones removed.

-Creating a super-flat, super-saturated result that almost looks posterized, Hard Mix is an extreme Blend Mode that flattens detail.
-It provides a result using only white, black, or any of the six primary colours - red, green, blue, cyan, magenta, or yellow.
+Hard Mix is an extreme Blend Mode that flattens detail.
+It creates a super-flat, super-saturated result that almost looks posterized.
+Hard Mix provides a result using only white, black, and any of the six primary colors - red, green, blue, cyan, magenta, or yellow.
 Opacity adjustments can soften the result.

 As the name suggests, Difference uses the difference of the base and blend colors to create the resulting blend.
-White pixels invert the colors of the base layer, black pixels produce no change, and dark grays apply slight darkening.
+White pixels invert the colors of the base layer.
+Black pixels produce no change. while dark grays apply slight darkening.

 Exclusion works the same way as Difference on blacks and whites, but doesn’t darken grays.

-Subtract drastically darkens colors by subtracting brightness.
-Light areas are darkened the most, while already dark areas produce little change.
+Subtract darkens colors in a drastic manner by subtracting brightness.
+Light areas darken the most, while already dark areas produce little change.